shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/traffic_segregation.md

 ## DNS Configuration

-  * Provide your PrivateLink DNS name to Shotgun support.
-We will setup an endpoint just for you that will look like `mystudio-staging.priv.shotgunstudio.com`.
+Provide your PrivateLink DNS name to Shotgun support.
+We will setup a new private URL for your site that will look like `mystudio-staging.priv.shotgunstudio.com`.

 ## Validation

-Verify that your site resolves to IPs in your AWS VPC block.
+Verify that your site private URL resolves to IPs in your AWS VPC block.

 ```
 nslookup mystudio-staging.priv.shotgunstudio.com